-PREVOCATIONAL JOB TRAINING

-The goal of this course is to provide students with an opportunity to learn theory and engage in practical hands on experience.
+PREVOCATIONAL JOB TRAINING Course #01850 Prereq: Director placement Level: 9, 10, 11, 12 Credit: 1.0 The goal of this course is to provide students with an opportunity to learn theory and engage in practical hands on experience.
 Students will develop job responsibility, initiative, and positive employer-employee relationships.
 Emphasis will be placed on hands-on in school job training and entry level workplace skill development which may include: following a schedule, time management, efficiency, responsibility, work etiquette, following directions and communicating with coworkers and supervisors.
-Students may have the opportunity to participate in an off-campus volunteer experience based on student evaluations, opportunity availability and scheduling flexibility.
+Students may have the opportunity to participate in an off-campus volunteer experience based on student evaluations, opportunity availability and

+scheduling flexibility.
-COOPERATIVE WORK TRAINING

-Students are employed in the local community for a minimum of ten to a maximum of twenty five hours per week.
-Students are evaluated cooperatively by the employer and teacher on a quarterly basis.
-Pass/Fail grades are issued for this course.
+COOPERATIVE WORK TRAINING Students are employed in the local community for a minimum of ten to a maximum of twenty five hours per week.
+Students are evaluated cooperatively

+Course #01770 by the employer and teacher on a quarterly basis.
+Pass/Fail grades are issued

+Prereq: Director placement for this course.

+Level: 9, 10, 11, 12 •

+Credit: 1.0